mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 ### Description

-Ed-Fi Description: A set of dates associated with an organization.
-MDE is not using the Calendar entity as collection of dates, rather MDE captures the following key pieces of Calendar Metadata in the Calendar file: Instructional Days, Length of Day, and Kindergarten Schedule (when applicable).
+Ed-Fi Description: A set of dates associated with an organization. **MDE is not using the Calendar entity as collection of dates**, rather MDE captures the following key pieces of Calendar Metadata in the Calendar file: Instructional Days, Length of Day, and Kindergarten Schedule (when applicable).
 Calendar is captured at the School Level by grade.

 ### Prerequisite Data